|Ordered||5 Jun 1941|

 21 Jun 1944

 For the third time on this patrol the boat was attacked by Allied aircraft.
-On this day two more attacked; a British Sunderland (Sqdn 228) and a British Halifax (Sqdn 502) causing yet more damage to the boat.
-The boat still persisted with its patrol and was sunk by aircraft 3 days later while enroute to base at Brest, France.
+On this day two more attacked; a British Sunderland flying boat (228 Sqdn RAF) and a British Halifax bomber (502 Sqdn RAF), causing yet more damage to the boat.
+The boat still continued on patrol, and was sunk by aircraft three days later while en route to base at Brest, France.
 (Sources: Blair, vol 2, page 590)

 3 recorded attacks on this boat.

 This boat was fitted with a Schnorchel underwater-breathing apparatus in April 1944.

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-971 did not suffer any casualties (we know of) until the time of her loss.

 We have 1 emblem entry for this boat.
 See the emblem page for this boat or view emblems individually below.